nopnop2002/esp-idf-can2websocket/README.md

 It's a great job.

 # Software requirement
-esp-idf v4.2 or later.
+esp-idf v4.4 or later.
-Use twai(Two-Wire Automotive Interface) driver instead of can driver.
+This is because this version supports ESP32-C3.

 # Hardware requirements
 - SN65HVD23x CAN-BUS Transceiver